bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 submenus dot square bracket i.
 Each one of these, it&apos;s going to go through each one of these and then do <b>className</b> equals hide menu.
 Over here it&apos;s hide menu.
-Hide menu, display name, and that should go through and put that class on all of those elements.
+Hide menu, display name, and that should go through and put that class on all of those elements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 68. test inspect console, class hide-menu (44) ~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">